 In 2003, a certified strength coach name Juan Carlos Santana Published an essay in the Strength and Conditioning Journal on the Serape Effect.
 He wrote that your core is made up of linked muscles that run up and across the front of the body, behind the neck, and back down and across the front of the torso.

 This pattern resembles a Serape, a traditional Mexican garment worn behind the neck and crossed in front of the body and tucked into one’s belt.
 The Serape muscles connect the opposite shoulder with the opposite hip and create force through the rotation.
 These muscles include the rhomboids, the serratus anterior, the external obliques, and the internal obliques.

 Ensuring that your core workouts include an aspect of rotation is vital for achieving a fully efficient core.

 Your core contains multiple muscles, and understanding what they are and how they work is important in obtaining a stronger, better-looking midsection.
 Here’s a breakdown of the major core muscles.

 The rectus abdominis is often the core muscle most people refer to when they say “abs.”
 It visibly runs vertically up the front of the torso and is responsible for spinal flexion (sit-ups and leg raises, etc.).
 This muscle group is often the most targeted when people train their core, and can be very resilient to fatigue in more advanced lifters and athletes.

 Obliques (Internal and External)

 The transverse abdominis is a deeper muscle group that helps to stabilize the core and spinal structures.
-These muscles can be targeted by planks, holds, and other total-body movements that require overall control and stability of the torso (loaded carries, total-body strength lifts, etc).
-Developing a strong transverse abdominis can help increase overall core strength and functionality in most movements.
+These muscles can be targeted by planks, holds, and other total-body movements that require overall control and stability of the torso (loaded carries, total-body strength lifts, etc.).
+Developing a strong transverse abdominis can help increase your overall core strength and functionality in most movements.